dcf21/plato-wp36-v2/docker_containers/README.md

 The directory structure is as follows:

-* `testbench` -- All the code comprising the core test-bench code.
+* `eas_base` -- All the core code comprising the test-bench infrastructure, signalling and control.

 * `worker-xxx` -- Scripts for building each transit-detection code into a separate container.